haim1993/boot-bootcamp/README.md

 `GET /search?message=camp&header=Macintosh` which will return a list of all the documents matching the search
 - Add an integration test

+**Part 6**
+- Add kafka Docker to your boot-bootcamp docker-compose
+- Change your /index endpoint behaviour: Instead of indexing the message directly to Elasticsearch, it will write the message to kafka
+- Create a new micro-service called indexer that consumes messages from kafka and index them to Elasticsearch
+- Ensure your existing integration test is GREEN without any changes in the test

 ## Installation
 Building the JAR file: